briatte/parlement/README.md

 - `lat` -- constituency latitude
 - `url` -- sponsor URL, shortened to unique identifier
 - `photo` -- numeric dummy coding for the presence of a photo

+The constituency coordinates are provided as CSV files in the `data` folder of the repository, and can be rebuilt by calling the `geocode` function of the `ggmap` package after uncommenting a few lines in the code.

 ## Parties